ireagusti02/numerical_methods/README.md

 - Runge-Kutta4
 - Singular Value Decomposition

 Some of the code is based of Dr. Jeff Blanchard's instruction and my collaboration with Jonah and Owen.
 The upload is still in progress since I have to retouch it and comment it to be presentable.
+When that is done I will be creating a python version of all of these.